-Tyga, Kylie Jenner Split: Rapper Partying With Chris Brown To Get Over ‘KUWTK’ Heartbreak?
+Tyga, Kylie Jenner Split: Rapper Partying With Chris Brown To Get Over Rumored Heartbreak?

 Chris Brown is touring for the next couple of weeks, and from his point of view, this would be the party of a lifetime for Tyga, who has found himself in constant drama as of late.

-Aside from his split with Kylie Jenner, Tyga also found himself feuding with Blac Chyna after the socialite had made claims regarding the rapper’s alleged refusal to pay child support for their four-year-old son King Cairo.
+Aside from his split with Kylie Jenner, Tyga also found himself feuding with Blac Chyna after the socialite had made claims regarding the rapper’s alleged refusal to pay child support for their 4-year-old son King Cairo.

 If that wasn’t enough, Chyna also alleged that Tyga was known to have been hooking up with men, adding that she has enough evidence to prove it to anyone who tries to discredit her story, leaving Tyga absolutely mortified yet mature enough to not retaliate via social media.